ckilb/product-designer-docs/customizations/index.md

 Please mind: For all ways of customization developer skills are needed.

-Please also keep in mind that - if you've implemented a customization and it works for you - there's still tiny risk that it will stop working after you've updated the product designer or your E-Commerce software to a new version.
-So customizations of the designer are - same like running any software - most likely not a one-time charge.
+Please also keep in mind that - if you've implemented a customization and it works for you - there's still a tiny risk that it will stop working after you've updated the product designer or your online shop system to a new version.
+So you should test your customizations after each update again.

 If you are eligible for using our [official support](/support.html) and you have some issues using the designer please make sure to disable all your customizations before contacting us - so you can be sure that the issues are not created by one of your customizations.